 - The teacher is always in charge.
 (Room parents meet with the teacher to determine the expectations.) - Teachers manage field trips and chaperones. - Each class is allowed three in-school parties each year: Christmas, Valentines, and Resurrection.
 Room Parents and classroom teachers cooperate in planning parties.
 It is the policy of the school to avoid any decorations, snacks, customs or events related to Halloween.
 A Christian theme should be evident as part of every celebration. - Celebrations should be kept simple.
-Individually wrapped treats could consist of the following: cookies, fruit, etc., box or pouch drinks (no open cups, please), and a simple craft or game.
-No cakes please. - Room Parents need to strive for 100% parent participation for their class.
-Working parents appreciate being included and although they may not always be able to be present, they can often send a donation. - All correspondence about parties must be approved by the assistant principal.
+Individually wrapped treats (one salty and one sweet) could consist of the following: cookies, fruit, etc., box or pouch drinks (no open cups, please), and a simple craft or game.
+No cakes or frosting please. - Due to space limitations each student is allowed to invite one adult to participate in the classroom party.
+The guest will need to pre-register by the designated deadline and receive a visitor tag at the front entrance.

+• All correspondence about parties must be approved by the assistant principal.